-The remainder of the paper is structured as follows.
-Section II describes the main features of DMCF.
-Section III introduces Hercules architecture and capabilities.
-Section IV emphasizes the advantages of integrating DMCF and Hercules and outlines how this integration will work.
-Section V presents preliminary results of the performance achieved by Hercules in the Azure cloud infrastructure and compares the results with Azure Storage.
-Section VI briefly presents other research work in the same field.
-Finally, section VII concludes the work and give some future research related to the presented work.
+The remainder of this paper is organized as follows.
+Section 2 describes the main features of DMCF.
+Section 3 introduces Hercules architecture and capabilities.
+Section 4 emphasizes the advantages of integrating DMCF and Hercules and outlines how this integration will work.
+Section 5 evaluates the performance of Hercules compared with Microsoft Azure storage.
+Section 6 evaluates the integration between DMCF and Hercules.
+Section 7 discusses related work.
+Finally, Section 8 concludes the paper.